Welandfarm/LittleForests/replit.md

 - June 26, 2025.
 Successfully migrated from Supabase to PostgreSQL database
 - June 26, 2025.
 Fixed image upload mapping between database schema and frontend forms
 - June 26, 2025.
 Updated homepage background with authentic nursery photo
+- June 26, 2025.
+Implemented secure admin authentication system with bcrypt password hashing
+- June 26, 2025.
+Created hidden admin login at /admin-login accessible only to wesleykoech2022@gmail.com and chepkoechjoan55@gmail.com
+- June 26, 2025.
+Added clean public interface that hides all admin access when not logged in

 ## User Preferences